r4g3r4hk/nerd-dragon-slayer/README.md

 # Introduction

+  Welcome to out C++ text-based game

-### Game Background:
+## Game Background:

   You are a game developer who fell asleep while coding his game, Nerd Dragon Slayer, and wakes up trapped inside it.

-  Without a functioning quit feature, you must defeat the dragon within the game to escape.
+  Without a functioning quit feature, you must defeat all the dragons within the game to escape.

   There are only two ways to end this game, either by defeating the dragons, or by dying.

-### Game Rules:
+## Game Rules:

   The player starts with initial values for Health, Attack, Defense, Mana, and Money.

-  These attributes define the player's capabilities within the game.
+  ### These attributes define the player's capabilities within the game.

   ```bash
   |Eric                       Balance: $100|